Sandeep7784/Accuknox_Assignment/README.md

 Execution time: 6.49 seconds
 ```

 **Conclusion:** The execution time indicates that the main thread waits for the signal to finish.
 If signals were asynchronous, the object creation would have completed almost instantly, while the signal would run in the background.
+It's important to note that while the output shows **6.49 seconds**, the exact execution time can vary but will generally be greater than **5 seconds** due to the synchronous nature of the signals.

 ### Q2: Do Django signals run in the same thread as the caller?